MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/import-tool.md

 When you send your model to Microsoft, it’s uploaded to a secure location.
 Microsoft prepares the model using a combination of automated and manual steps.
 Microsoft will provide a download link when the model is ready.
 After you download it, your model is deleted from the secure storage area.

+what-happens Screen shot goes here

+### Download a model after it’s been converted and optimized by Microsoft

+1. Open the Import Tool.

+2. Right-click the model that was submitted for manual processing, and then select **Download from Microsoft**.

+download-model Screen shot goes here

+### Locate your converted assets

+Files created with the Import Tool are stored locally.
+To find the files on your local drive:

+1. Open the Import Tool.

+2. Right-click a model, and then select **Open file location**.

+locate-model Screen shot goes here

+### Provide feedback on the quality of processed 3D models

+You can provide feedback on the quality of processed 3D models if you're not satisfied.

+1. Select the **Models** or **All** tab, and then select the model you want to provide feedback on.

+2. At the bottom of the **Properties** tab, under **How does the model look?**, select **Looks good** or **Looks broken** to record your feedback.

+feedback Screen shot goes here.

+   > [!NOTE]
+   > You can't update feedback after you submit it.